coolsamson7/aspyx/docs/index/introduction.md

 ```

 The concepts should be pretty familiar as well as the names as they are inspired by both Spring and Angular.
-I really don't think that this is too complex, and only for enterprise applications, isn`t it?

 Let's have some fun and add some aspects...